 - Sam Evans' impressions aren't terrible, per se, but they're not great either.
 What makes them more awkward is his tendency to try and impress girls with them.

-- James Quall from Tim and Eric Awesome Show, Great Job! supposedly makes a living off of horrible impressions of celebrities such as Michael Jackson, Jack Nicholson, and Bill Cosby, and always mentioning spaghetti and meatballs (and usually nothing else).
+- James Quall from Tim & Eric Awesome Show, Great Job! supposedly makes a living off of horrible impressions of celebrities such as Michael Jackson, Jack Nicholson, and Bill Cosby, and always mentioning spaghetti and meatballs (and usually nothing else).

 - Several times on The Fast Show.
 One of the "I'll get me coat" social faux pas sketches involves a character doing cliché impressions consisting of just saying the person's catchphrase in their normal voice.
 Simon Day's builder character does completely the wrong impressions, such as doing a Jive Turkey for an Australian Aborigine or Colonel Sanders for Elvis Presley.